GoogleChrome/web.dev/src/site/content/en/blog/bfcache/index.md

 potential breakage it will not run the `unload` event when a user is navigating away, which makes the event very unreliable.

 On mobile, Chrome and Safari will attempt to cache pages with an `unload` event listener since the risk of breakage is lower due to the fact that the `unload` event has always been extremely unreliable on mobile.
+Firefox treats pages that use `unload` as ineligible for the bfcache, except on iOS, which requires all browsers to use the WebKit rendering engine, and so it behaves like Safari.

 Instead of using the `unload` event, use the `pagehide` event.
 The `pagehide` event fires in all cases where the `unload` event currently fires, and it